Code-Institute-Submissions/adamkcook94-london_pd_AugResub/README.md

 * A website which allows them to report crimes they have seen committed.
 * A simplistic design that creates a hassle-free process to create an account to submit information.

+## UX

+### Ideal Visitor

+This website is aimed at those who:

+* Live in and around the London area.
+* Have information regarding a crime that has been committed.
+* Would like to report a dangerous individual.

+Visitors to the website will be looking for:

+* A safe and secure way to report crimes.
+* Information on staying safe.
+* Dangerous individuals in their local area to be wary of.

+This project helps the consumer achieve this by:

+* Offering users a safe and secure path to creating an account to submit reports.
+* Providing a page on tips to staying safe.
+* Being able to search for their local areas in the 'Wanted Persons' page in order to track dangerous indivduals in their area.